-My son left Heatherside Juniors in 2014 having spent four brilliant years at the school (his words not mine, though I felt the same!) and I have a daughter who has just starting Year 3.
+My son left Heatherside Juniors in 2014 having spent four brilliant years at the school (his words not mine, though I felt the same!) and I have a daughter who is in Year 4.
 My mum always said if you really want to know what goes on in a school then get involved and that is why I decided to join the Governing Body of Heatherside back in November 2011.
 I joined as I felt it was time to give something back to a school and school management team that works tirelessly to ensure our children enjoy their education experience every step of the way in a constantly changing educational environment.
 Although I have now stepped down as a Governor to focus on my family, I am continuing to support the Governing Body as an Associate Governor.

 Mrs Louise Bennett

 I am excited to be part of this fantastic school and eager to learn and contribute to how the school runs.
-I am the chair of the Curriculum committee and part of the Finance & Buildings committee.
-I am also the health and safety governor.
+I share the Chair Of Governors role with Mike Thomas.

 Whilst not a local I have lived in the area for over twenty five years and and consider that I know the community well through my voluntary work as a Magistrate.